lekuelc/bodylandmarks_objectdetection_kinematicanalysis/.ipynb_checkpoints/readme-checkpoint.md

-# Bodylandmarks & Object Detection & Kinematic Analysis in Physical Education Classes
+# Body landmarks & Object Detection & Kinematic Analysis in Physical Education Classes

 This repository contains code and Jupyter notebooks for analyzing physical education class videos.
 It enables:
 - **Person (ID) detection and tracking**